OfficeDev/hands-on-labs/O3653/O3653-7 Deep Dive into the Office 365 APIs for OneNote services/Lab.md

    > **Note:** If you receive an error that indicates ASP.NET could not connect to the SQL database, please see the [SQL Server Database Connection Error Resolution document](../../SQL-DB-Connection-Error-Resolution.md) to quickly resolve the issue.

-1. Click the **Click here to sign in** button on the page, and sign in with your Office 365 administrator account.
+1. Click the **Click here to sign in** button, and sign in with your Office 365 administrator account.
+If prompted, consent to the requested permissions.

    You will be redirected back to your web application.
-However notice in the upper right corner, it now shows your email address and the **Sign out** link.
+Your email address is displayed at the top of the page next to the **Sign out** link.

 1. In Visual Studio, press **Shift+F5** to stop debugging.